 3. Total Net Assets: Detail by Investment Policy

-As of December 2022, mixed funds, pension savings funds and equity funds represented about 88% of the total net assets of the sector, a small decrease from 90% at the end of 2021.
+By the end of 2023, net assets of mixed funds, pension savings funds and equity funds collectively represented 90% of the total net assets of the sector, an increase from the previous year (88%).